 For more security recommendations, you can also check the article How to protect you account.

-If your email was changed without your permission and now you're having difficulties recovering your account, contact us [email protected] so we can help you change it back and restore legitimate access.
+If your email was changed without your permission and now you're having difficulties recovering your account, please use the chat tool at the bottom right of the screen to contact the Support Team.